ever-co/ever-traduora/README.md

 [![CircleCI](https://circleci.com/gh/traduora/traduora.svg?style=svg)](https://circleci.com/gh/traduora/traduora)
 [![Docker Pulls](https://img.shields.io/docker/pulls/traduora/traduora)](https://hub.docker.com/r/traduora/traduora)

-> Traduora is looking for new maintainers.
-Interested?
-[Read this](https://github.com/traduora/traduora/issues/197)
+> Traduora is being migrated to a new home at [https://github.com/ever-co/](https://github.com/ever-co/).
+More details soon in [this thread](https://github.com/traduora/traduora/issues/197).

 Traduora is a **translation management platform for teams**.
 Once you setup your project you can import and export your translations to various formats, work together with your team, instantly deliver translation updates over the air, and *soon* automatically translate your project via third-party integrations.